This Bed We Made Review

 The diverging paths give This Bed We Made a lot of replayability.
 Players can load into an autosave and just change the very ending; however, there are choices earlier in the game that can't be edited at this point, and there is no manual save to let you make deviations from the beginning.
 Instead, the game has to be fully replayed, although much of the dialogue can be skipped through, which is helpful to speed up subsequent playthroughs.

-As well as these gameplay mechanics, This Bed We Made also has some very fun puzzles that have to be solved throughout the same.
+Along with these gameplay mechanics, This Bed We Made also has some very fun puzzles that have to be solved throughout the game.
 The first of these is finding the clues needed to unlock the safe of one of the guest's rooms.
-To unlock this, the player has to find lots of bits of paper as well as break into a suitcase and put together other clues in a specific order.
+To unlock this, the player has to find lots of bits of paper, break into a suitcase, and put together other clues in a specific order.
 After this initial puzzle, they get harder, asking the player to solve codes to decrypt notes and piece together torn-up bits of paper.

 This Bed We Made, PC, Review, Puzzle, Gameplay, Screenshots